gmfullenkamp/cgul2/README.md

 ## TODOs
 1. Implement user conversation logging.
 This will help with looking at previous queries and answers.
-2. Colored logging to help pretty-print in terminal use.
-3. Add line specifiers or page specifiers for each doc for more precise citations.
+2. Add line specifiers or page specifiers for each doc for more precise citations.
-4. Add a simple UI for nicer chatting and document uploading?
+3. Add a simple UI for nicer chatting and document uploading?
 (Similar to ChatGPT premium with doc uploading?)
-5. Quantization using bits and bytes?
+4. Quantization using bits and bytes?
-6. More customizable model use and answer parsing: (https://cookbook.openai.com/articles/gpt-oss/run-transformers)
+5. More customizable model use and answer parsing: (https://cookbook.openai.com/articles/gpt-oss/run-transformers)